yasminaElg/hackaton_project/docs/guide.md

 You will be building a Hakacton Management web app, step-by-step

-This doc is going to guide through every steps to setup and implement the project, it will tell you what to start with and what to do.
+This doc is going to guide you through every steps to setup and implement the project, it will tell you what to start with and what to do.
 You will go through every big aspects of a project like : User interface development, design integration and backend implementation.
 You'll just have to follow the guide to discover and try / fiddle with new technologies / libraries by yourself.

-Before introducing you to new, big, technologies or libraries we'll give you a little training or a livecoding session to give you all the keys to start using it.
+Before using new, big, technologies or libraries we'll give you a little introduction or a livecoding session to give you all the keys to start using it.

 You should lookup things you don't know on the internet.
 Learning by yourself via Google, Stackoverflow, libraries docs / API or any other knowledge base is a major part of a developer's life and is a skill you'll need to have and improve.